greymatter/hass-config/README.md

 ### Planned Upgrades ###
-- Move hassio install to new Intel NUC | i7 processor, 24 or 32GB or memory
+- Move hassio install to new Intel NUC i5
 - Upgrade Core switch stack to 3750x to be able to run ios 15.2+
 - Move vWLC to physical WLC controller